-Increased geopolitical competition and a more frequent use of economic statecraft in international conflicts augment the level of geopolitical risk for firms.
+Increased geopolitical competition and more frequent use of economic statecraft in international conflicts augment the level of geopolitical risk for firms.
 Sanctions, import- and export embargo’s and boycotts have an impact on streams of resources or finished products through global supply chains and markets.

 Many companies only deal with political risks on an ad hoc basis.
 They use credit and other insurance and have their local affiliates follow local political risks.